 For this reason, Britain and France sent their missions to distant places to record the passages of the 1761 and 1769.

 The British mission in 1761 departed from Plymouth, but admitted assault by French ships and its members expressed their desire to go back.

-Equally dramatic, but with more positive result was the British mission in 1769, when the great explorer Captain James Cook was sent to Tahiti to record the rare phenomenon.
+Equally dramatic, but a more positive result was brought by the British mission in 1769 when the great explorer Captain James Cook was sent to Tahiti to record the rare phenomenon.

 Featured image: NASA/SDO, AIA / CC BY

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.